buddha-nyl/hnl-ws-spring-jpa-hibernate/README.txt

 Click on the link and it should bring up the running services.
 For the RESTful time servie it will print out current time.

 Note: The default database is in memory DB using HSQL.
-To switch your datasource please see service-beans.xml
+To switch your datasource please see filters/fiters-dev.properties